 CONVICTED FORGER OF GENEALOGY MANUSCRIPTS

 GLANVILLE RICHARDS, William Urmston Searle (b.1856), genealogist.
-A folio album compiled by the genealogist William Urmston Searle Glanville Richards detailing his family history through numerous letters (53) to and from relatives; hand drawn family trees and manuscript notes; cuttings; certificates of births, baptisms, marriages, and deaths; funeral cards; photographs; and locks of hair etc. The arrangement of material centres upon the Richards family and the related family branches of Chaster, Taylor, Searle, Maddock, and Dickinson.
+A folio album compiled by the genealogist William Urmston Searle Glanville Richards detailing his family history through numerous letters (53) to and from relatives; hand drawn family trees, coats of arms and manuscript notes; cuttings; certificates of births, baptisms, marriages, and deaths; funeral cards; photographs; and locks of hair etc. The arrangement of material centres upon the Richards family and the related family branches of Chaster, Taylor, Searle, Maddock, and Dickinson.
 Original items range in date from the 1790s to the 1920s, including certified copies of documents of earlier dates.
 Internal evidence suggests that the album was compiled from the early 1890s onwards, while the latest item directly relating to Glanville Richards is a letter to him dated 9th December 1916.
 Loosely inserted half way through is a section of pages (smaller than the containing album and headed Book No.2) inscribed by W.U.S.
 Glanville Richards “Dickinson; Searle etc. Letters & other M.S. relating to the family.
 Unfortunately a good many, & much earlier letters, were destroyed.
 I hope & trust that into whose hands, in course of time, this collection falls, the possessor will take as much care of it as I have done.”

 Some of the more interesting relatives of Glanville Richards who are given special attention in the album include the father and son astronomers Thomas and Thomas Glanville Taylor; Admiral Thomas Searle C.B.
 (1777–1849); and Captain Richard Dickinson C.B.
 (1786-1840), with much concerning his command of the Genoa at the battle of Navarin, and his subsequent court-marshal and honourable acquittal (mainly copy letters and cuttings).
 Most items have been tipped-in, pasted or bound in to the album, and some are loose.
 Condition of the contained items is very variable, ranging from fine to poor.
 The album is bound in worn half leather, re-backed with the original spine re-laid.
 A modern annotated inventory of the album contents comes with this item.